proxin187/artx/README.md

 Artx will install [yazi](https://github.com/sxyazi/yazi), a terminal file manager with support for image previews though sixel graphics, code highlighting in previews, and much more.

 ### Neovim
 Artx will install [neovim](https://github.com/neovim/neovim), a modern vim fork.
-Artx will install a vimscript based config, vimscript is outdated, but why use lua when vimscript works perfectly fine.
+Artx has a vimscript based config, vimscript is outdated, but why use lua when vimscript works perfectly fine.

 ### Audio
 Artx uses ALSA for minimal, low-latency audio with zero overhead.
 This comes at the expense of limited audio mixing capabilities - multiple audio sources playing simultaneously may not work as expected.